Final year students and graduates

 If you live in a shared household where each tenant has their own individual tenancy agreement, this is classed as a House in Multiple Occupation (HMO), and liability for Council Tax should be in the landlord’s name.
 You will need to notify your landlord that you are no longer a student, and they are then responsible for liaising with the local authority.

-If you live with a partner who is a non-student and have been receiving the 25% reduction whilst you were studying, this reduction will be removed when you cease to be a student and an 100% Council Tax charge will be made.
+If you live with a partner who is a non-student, and you have been receiving the 25% reduction whilst you were studying, then this reduction will be removed when you cease to be a student, and a 100% Council Tax charge will be made.

-If you live alone and have been exempt from Council Tax whilst studying, a new bill will be issued with a 75% charge which includes the single occupancy discount.
+If you live alone and have been exempt from Council Tax whilst studying, you will be issued a new bill with a 75% charge, which includes the single occupancy discount.
 Visit the Council Tax section on the Bristol City Council website for details.

-If you claim and receive benefits at the end of term, you will be entitled to Council Tax reduction to cover some or all of your share of the bill.
-For more information read the student Council Tax FAQs.
+If you claim and receive benefits at the end of term, you will be entitled to a Council Tax reduction to cover some or all of your share of the bill.
+For more information read the Council Tax student Council Tax FAQs.

 You can view up-to-date details on income thresholds and repayments via the SLC's loan repayment information.

 Prescriptions are free or reduced for full-time students.
-If you are in receipt of certain benefits after you have graduated then the reduction remains.
+If you are receive certain benefits after you have graduated, then the reduction remains.
 See the NHS guidance on help with health costs.

-The benefit system is complicated and the information below is just an overview.
+The benefits system is complicated, and the information below is just an overview.

-If you are not working or on a low income you may be eligible for Universal Credit.
+If you are not working or on a low income, you may be eligible for Universal Credit.
 This is a welfare benefit from the UK government to help with living and housing costs.
-If you are currently in receipt of one of the legacy benefits like Tax Credits, Housing Benefit, Employment and Support Allowance, seek specialist advice before claiming Universal Credit.
+If you are currently receiving of one of the legacy benefits like Tax Credits, Housing Benefit, Employment and Support Allowance, seek specialist advice before claiming Universal Credit.

 The following websites give further information and advice on welfare benefits: